 Now excited with my find I started trying to put this puzzle together.
 I later found that the old man in the picture standing at his mother’s grave was actually Jim’s brother Clay Ballew.

 The old photo of the headstone that led me to searching for the Ballew line was for George’s Mother only.
 So where was his Father?
 The information I have says his name was George W. (Washington ?)
 Ballew.

-But still no idea of where he was buried.
-Of course I did have some dates and after cross referencing some information and getting some sources from Census records, I found a picture of George’s Father’s grave.
-He was buried in Lancaster, Dallas County, Texas.
+But I still no idea of where he was buried.
+Of course I did have some dates, and after cross referencing some information I had and some sources from Census records, I found a picture of George’s Father’s grave.
+He was buried in the Edgewood Cemetery, Lancaster, Dallas County, Texas.

 There is really no way at this point to know exactly why they moved to Dallas, but they had lived in the northern part of Georgia where Sherman’s Army swept through leaving a path of destruction on their way to Atlanta.
 With the Yankees and Carpet Baggers taking over, I guess they thought Texas would be a better place to be away from Georgia and the reconstruction and to start a new life.